Trinkle23897/Fast-Poisson-Image-Editing/docs/report.rst

 mask.
 It may take some advantage when the mask region covers all of the image, because in this case GridSolver can save 4 read instructions by directly calculating the neighborhood’s coordinate.
-Meanwhile, it has a better locality of fetching related data.
+Meanwhile, it has a better locality of fetching required data per iteration if we properly setup the access pattern (will be discussed in the next section).

 .. code:: python